abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

     - file needed in -i (information) option
     - ldd needed in -de (dependencies) option
 ## Limitation
-  Can't be used multiple in shell one-liner by separating with `;` Bash command terminator, only first invocation is to work
+  - Can't be used multiply in one-liner shell CLI by separating them with `;` Bash command terminator, only first invocation is to work
-  Can't be used as alias
+  - Can't be used as alias
-  Default setting off globstar must not be screwed by `shopt -s globstar` as it could cause inefficiency on `**` wildcard path search.
+  - Default setting off globstar must not be screwed by `shopt -s globstar` as it could cause inefficiency on `**` wildcard path search.
 Of course it's completely fine as long as not invoking in such way

 Simply type:
 $ l